MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 Thus also making it easier for software to implement its support, without having to add a new external dependency to their stack [^10].

-!!! tip "🎨 as vfx artist"
+!!! tip "🎨 as a vfx artist"

+    Here's a few tips for debugging cryptomattes that won't read properly and anything else you should remember.

     -   make sure cryptomatte channels are encoded with 32bits (float) [^11].
     -   make sure cryptomatte channels are not color-managed when written/read [^11].
+    -   make sure cryptomatte channels are not encoded with a lossy compression (like dwaa).
-    -   as long as you ensure the 2 previous points, you don't have to store the cryptomattes in a separate exr file.
-But sometimes the render-engine doesn't give you the choice to use different bitdepth by channel so it become the only solution.
+    -   as long as you ensure the 3 previous points, you don't have to store the cryptomattes in a separate exr file.
+But sometimes the render-engine doesn't give you the choice to use different bitdepth/compression by channel so it become the only solution.
     -   the `manifest` which allow to pick "names" instead of float values can either be stored fully in the metadata, or in a sidecar file next to the exr.
 In the later case make sure it's not missing.